0

 My name is Wayne Waterson.
 I was born in 1958 near Victoria Park.
-In 1963, my family and I relocated to Hackney where I attended school and lived for the next 50 years.
-After graduating from Shoreditch Comprehensive, I did all those jobs that people from a working-class background with no A-levels and few prospects tend to do – factory work, jobs in the print trade, as well as working in shops and market stalls.
+In 1963, my family and I relocated to Hackney, where I attended school and lived for the next 50 years.
+After graduating from Shoreditch Comprehensive, I took on various jobs that people from a working-class background with no A-levels and few prospects often do, including factory work, jobs in the print trade, and working in shops and market stalls.

 David Bailey

-I began taking photos at the age of 14 and loved it for the sense of freedom it gave me.
-Additionally, I idolised David Bailey, because he was a working-class kid who had made something out of himself.
-This inspired me, and in the late 1980s, I applied to do a photography course.
-I had no idea if I would be accepted, but I had nerve, a big mouth, and confidence, and talked my way into a foundation course at The London College of Printing.
-Later, I went on to study film and have been a casting director for the past 38 years.
+I began taking photos at 14 and loved it for the sense of freedom it gave me.
+Additionally, I idolised David Bailey because he was a working-class kid who had made something out of himself.
+This inspired me, and in the late 1980s, I applied for a photography course.
+I had no idea if I would be accepted, but I had nerve, a big mouth, and confidence, and I talked my way into a foundation course at The London College of Printing.
+Later, I studied film and have been a casting director for the past 38 years.

 My First Photograph, circa late 1960s.